pryv/dev-site/source/guides/consent.md

 Below are the step-by-step instructions on how to request consent from your user:

-1. Define the data you are collecting/processing, and check whether it falls under GDPR requirements: [more on the GDPR scope](https://www.pryv.com/2019/11/20/gdpr-swiss-dpa-e-privacy/) and in the [FAQ](https://api.pryv.com/faq-api/#personal-data).
+- **1** Define the data you are collecting/processing, and check whether it falls under GDPR requirements: more on [the GDPR scope here](https://www.pryv.com/2019/11/20/gdpr-swiss-dpa-e-privacy/) and in the [FAQ](https://api.pryv.com/faq-api/#personal-data).

-2. Structure your data into streams and events following our [data modelling guide](https://api.pryv.com/guides/data-modelling/).
+- **2** Structure your data into streams and events following our [data modelling guide](https://api.pryv.com/guides/data-modelling/).

-3. You are now ready to authenticate your app and request consent from your users.
+- **3** You are now ready to authenticate your app and request consent from your users.
 We have created a sample web application available [on Github](https://github.com/pryv/app-web-auth3) to register and authenticate your app users in a GDPR-compliant way by requesting their consent.
 You can test it [here](https://api.pryv.com/app-web-access/?pryvServiceInfoUrl=https://reg.pryv.me/service/info).

 You will need to customize a few parameters to adapt it to your needs and ensure that you collect data from your users in the right way.
 In the [auth request](https://api.pryv.com/reference/#auth-request) that the app will perform, the parameter `clientData` will be the one containing the consent information: